-This policy is in line with the revised Code of Practice.
+This Policy is in line with the revised Code of Practice.

-The Special Needs Coordinators (SENCO) Sarah Regan and Claire Hull/Toyah Riley
+The Special Needs Coordinators (SENCO) Senior SENCO for Nursery and Preschool is Toyah Riley, Liz Rouse (SENCO support) - Nursery

 At Little Bo Peep we strive to provide a broad and balanced curriculum for all children.
 The Early Years Foundation Stage is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, staff set suitable learning challenges and respond to children's diverse learning needs.
 Some children have barriers to learning that mean they have special needs and require particular action by the nursery.